microsoft/covid-vaccine-bot/packages/healthbotapp/README.md

 **Supported query parameters**

-- `locale`: set the locale, e.g., `locale=en-us` or set the locale to autodetect language based on `navigator.language` with `locale=autodetect`.
+- `locale`: set the locale, e.g., `locale=en-us`.
+Defaults to `navigator.language`.
+- `countryRegion`: scope the running bot to a specific country, e.g., `countryRegion=United States`.
+Defaults to `United States`.
-- `region`: scope the running bot to a specific state or territory using state codes, e.g., `region=WA`.
+- `adminDistrict`: scope the running bot to a specific state or territory territory using state codes, e.g., `region=WA`.
+- `shareLocation`: setting this query parameter will prompt for the user location using the browser location API and bypass location input.
+  If the user denies access to location then the bot will fallback to asking for the location.